 August: Newspaper wire story on Las Vegas attractions: Atari Adventure Center, Caesars Palace and Riviera Hotels.
 Designed for the hotels by Atari and featuring more than 50 games...charge for most games.
 Atari 800 computers may be played at no charge for those who want to test geography and spelling skills.
 Open 24 hours daily.

 December 6: Steve Wolfson, previously Adventure Properties director of operations, had been promoted to VP of the company.
 Wolfson had been with the company since 1983.
 Adventure Properties had 50 locations and had diversified by developing a new division specializing in amusement rides in regional shopping center common areas.
 (Doylestown Intelligencer p39)

 January 17: Adventure Properties was responsible for 50 family game rooms, and had recently begun installing freestanding children's rides in mall open spaces as well as in Space Ports.
 They were also actively looking to expand the amusement area and build large amusement centers within malls.
-The largest Space Port was in Florida at 6,000 square feet; the average Space Port was 2,000 square feet.
+The largest Space Port was in Florida at 6,000 ft2; the average Space Port was 2,000 ft2.
 Robert L. Nahodil remained Adventure Properties president; Steve Wolfson remained Adventure Properties VP.
 (Sunday Intelligencer/Montgomery County Record)